 Industry first started discussing the concept of a digital passport in 2011.
-In the 12 years since then, many hours have been dedicated by people across the supply chain investigating how it could work, the benefits and challenges of switching from paper to digital and in debating how data should be managed, secured and protected.
-This is alongside the levy funds invested particularly in developing and building the system piloted in 2014/15.
+Since then, many hours have been dedicated by people across the supply chain investigating how it could work, the benefits and challenges of switching from paper to digital and debating how data should be managed, secured and protected.
+This is alongside levy funds invested particularly in developing and building the system piloted in 2014/15.
 That pilot provided evidence that a digital passport can efficiently and effectively provide a multi-directional data flow up and down supply chains.